 Did you know that a wolf needs at least 200 square kilometres of territory, and a bear needs at least 100 km2?
 Like many other species, wolves and bears depend on what are called “ecological corridors”.

 Ecological corridors are parts of an area that connect different natural environments.
 They can be natural watercourses such as rivers and creeks, forested spaces, hedges that function as windbreaks, forests and fields.
 They allow animals to roam from one environment to another, especially to reproduce with genetically diverse mates.

 Ecological corridors are therefore essential for ensuring genetic diversity within a species, and for ecosystem diversity.
 The richer and more diversified an ecosystem, the stronger and more resilient it is.

 …and for plants!

-In order to colonize new portions of land and find better growing conditions, plants in Gatineau Park also travel.
-How?
-With the help of allies.
-Animals and insects transport impressive quantities of pollen, seeds and nuts when they eat and when they move.
-Just think about squirrels and the amount of seeds and pine cones they have stored all over the forest — or a bear with burrs in its fur, or that travels several kilometres and, when it defecates, leaves behind seeds from the fruit it has eaten.
+Just think about squirrels and the vast number of seeds and pine cones they stored all over the forest — or a bear with burrs in its fur, or that travels several kilometres and leaves behind seeds from the fruit it has eaten when it defecates.

 Ecological corridors are very important, but also fragile.
-Several things, like a road, a fence or a railway track, can create a physical barrier for animals, and prevent them from being able to travel between different natural environments.
+A road, a fence or a railway track, can create a physical barrier for animals, and block them from moving between different natural environments.

-There are also psychological barriers that can create the same result and isolate environments.
-One of these barriers is human activity.
-Some animals, such as the lynx, for example, are especially sensitive to noise and odours linked to the presence of humans in their territory.
-For some animals, like centipedes, turtles or mice, crossing a trail can be just like trying to cross a multi-lane highway!
+Some animals, such as the lynx, are especially sensitive to noise and odours created by the presence of humans in their territory.
+For some animals, like centipedes, turtles or mice, crossing a trail can be like trying to cross a multi-lane highway!